The (1,0) tensor and hypermultiplets in loop space: Introduction

 One may ask about a local field realization of the nonabelian loop space fields.
 We will not address this question here.
-Perhaps such a formulation does not exist and instead the loop space fields describe tensionless strings (or loops) in which case the M5 brane theory would be a string field theory.
+Perhaps such a formulation does not exist and, instead, the loop space fields describe tensionless strings (or loops) in which case the M5 brane theory would be a string field theory.
 For strings that wrap around the circle fiber we can make contact with the local fundamental fields in five-dimensional super-Yang-Mills.
 But for strings that do not wrap around the circle-fiber we may get a dual formulation of five-dimensional super-Yang-Mills.
-Keeping both wrapped and unwrapped string will give an over-count of degrees freedom.
+Keeping both wrapped and unwrapped string will give an over-count of degrees of freedom.
 We would find monopole strings as fundamental string fields as well as solitonic objects, coming from wrapped and unwrapped strings in six dimensions.
 This has been an argument against a string field description of the $(2,0)$ theory \cite{Seiberg:1997ax}.
 On the other hand, this problem of over-counting is closely related to selfduality.
 Our analysis in this paper is at the classical level.
-To properly deal with selfduality we should discuss the quantum theory.
-One way to do this is by starting with a nonchiral theory and perform holomorphic factorization of the resulting partition function.
-It is natural to expect that a classical description of the $(2,0)$ theory would have to be larger than the $(2,0)$ quantum theory.
-Our classical description in loop space may very well be larger than the desired $(1,0)$ theory that we are after.
-But still we think that having such a classical description can be interesting to have if it contains even just some aspects of the $(1,0)$ theory.
-Having a string field theory description does not necessarily mean that the theory would be nonlocal.
-We expect the $(1,0)$ theories to have a local stress tensor, but the description of these theories may appear to be nonlocal at, say, the level of loop space equations of motion or when expressed in terms of some sort of string fields \cite{Seiberg:1997zk,Beem:2015aoa}.
+To properly deal with selfduality, we should discuss the quantum theory.
+One way to do this is by starting with a nonchiral theory and perform holomorphic factorization of the resulting partition function \cite{Witten:1996hc}.

-In Lorentzian signature we should really think about the nature of the tangent vector of the loop.
-While our equations in the present paper do not seem to depend on whether this tangent vector is spacelike, timelike or lightlike, what we have in mind are loops whose tangent vector are everywhere spacelike, such that at a given time we have a closed loop in space.

-In sections 2, 3 and 4 we present the superconformal symmetry variations of the tensor and hypermultiplets where our final goal here is to recast these variations in a cohomological form in section 4.1 that we subsequently uplift to loop space, first for the tensor multiplet in section 5 and then for the hypermultiplet in section 6.
-In the appendices there are derivations of results just stated in the main text.